 ● Cost optimization: Better plan and control the usage of your products and services.

-● Enhanced business continuity: Ensure compliance by proactively identifying at-risk products and services.
+● Enhanced business continuity: Help ensure compliance by proactively identifying at-risk products and services.

 ● Secure and consolidated user access: Streamline and strengthen the way you manage Cisco licenses.